Surely you've seen them in Bridal Magazines and on wedding sites.

 What’s included and are there any extras that we might need?

-Some DJs start with a low price then sink you on the extra hours.
+Some DJs start with a low price then add on the extra hours or services based on your needs.
 Others may throw in a bunch of extras to help win you over (or to overcome a deficiency elsewhere).
 The professional you want to work with makes this very clear and transparent.
 Some fantastic DJs don’t do any extras, others will have a bunch.
 Equipment doesn’t make the DJ but someone who’s been paying attention to you will be able to offer some informed opinions.

 Will You Be My DJ?

 Some less than scrupulous DJ companies (not naming any names!!!) will bait and switch you.
 The only compelling reason to switch your DJ would be for the same reasons you might postpone your wedding date (anything that might land you at the hospital).
 If not, meet your DJ and make sure you’re compatible.
-Personality accounts for so much in this line of work.
+Personality accounts for a lot in this line of work.
+At Stylus, we've never missed an event or made a switch, although we have back-up plans just in case of something extreme.

 What makes you different/special/ a unique and beautiful snowflake?

-There's no right answer to this, its really just for you to get a sense of what they're emphasising.
-Stylus SE was founded on quality, professionalism, and skill.
-Others may focus on price point or gadgets/add-ons.
+There's no right answer to this, its really just for you to get a sense of what they're emphasizing.
+Stylus SE was founded on quality, skill, and professionalism.
+Others may focus on price point, celebrity status, gadgets/add-ons or something else entirely.

 Will there be any breaks or silence?